MSAT Program Summary

-Important Notice: UT Arlington is in a transition from the Bachelor of Science in Athletic Training to a post baccalaureate professional degree (Master of Science in Athletic Training) which began in summer 2013.
-The last undergraduate applications have been accepted.
-Post baccalaureate students interested in applying for the Master's degree should refer to the application deadlines posted above.
-Potential students should contact the Dr. Krawietz for more information (firstname.lastname@example.org).
+Important Notice: UT Arlington transitioned from the Bachelor of Science in Athletic Training to a post baccalaureate professional degree (Master of Science in Athletic Training) in 2013.
+Baccalaureate students interested in applying for the Master's degree should refer to the application deadlines posted above.
+Potential students should contact the Dr. Krawietz for more information (email@example.com).

 The Athletic Training Program at the University of Texas at Arlington is committed to providing quality education programs that focus on scientific theory, skill acquisition, application of skills, and professional behaviors via pertinent classroom, laboratory and clinical fieldwork settings.
 Through faculty and clinical preceptor mentoring, graduates of the Athletic Training Education program are prepared to be competent, creative, caring clinicians who enhance best-practice patient healthcare, exercise sound judgment, and value lifelong learning.

 Prepare students to have knowledge, skills, creativity, and clinical aptitude to successfully work as an entry-level Athletic Trainer

 1.1 Demonstrate best practice comprehensive care of patients with injuries and illnesses (Clinical Education)

 1.2 Successfully complete required assignments, examinations, and standardized patient sessions aligned with educational competencies (Classroom)